TillMacher/TaxonTableTools/README.md

 ## Backround

-The sequencing of DNA metabarcoding data has drastically increased over the past decade and many datasets are produced quickly nowadays.
-The analysis of this massive amounts of data and their translation into biological meaningful facts is often limited especially for non-experts and bioinformatics beginners.
-However, it is the biologists that need to work with the data and interpret these.
-This was the rationale for developing TaXonTableTools (TTT is the following) as part of the GeDNA project (eDNA metabarcoding in regulatory biomonitoring in Germany).

-The program aims to provide easy-to-use tools for biologists and non-bioinformaticians to analyse and visualize their data quickly and reproducible via a graphical user interface.
+TaxonTableTools (TTT) aims to provide easy-to-use tools for biologists and non-bioinformaticians to analyse and visualize their data quickly and reproducible via a graphical user interface.
 Thus, the dependency on self-written R or python scripts, which can cause confusion and errors particularly when working with different datasets, is reduced.
-TaXonTableTools is not aiming to replace those scripts (since a specific script always outperforms a general script), but rather provide tools to quickly assess data and generate information as basis for further, more dataset-specific analyses.
+TTT allows to quickly assess data and generate information as basis for further, more dataset-specific analyses.
 Furthermore, the quick data visualization integrated in TTT always comes in handy for presenting first preliminary results of a dataset.

 ## Requirements